pjdijxhoorn/milestone-project-2/readme.md

           the field-timers will run.
 When removing the blocks from the field the bench timers will run.
         - On the results page replace the overall time with total bench time
         - a way to store a team/ names for the next match.
-        - Make the code more dry.
+        - refactor the code so that it is using code more dry.
 The code is working but due to time constrains some of the more complex code is repeated and there is room to improve.
         - A way to store results over a longer time.
 Maybe with a screenshot of the results or better a results page that also counts time over multiple matches.